ishanpranav/opmg-1-operations-management/README.md

-# opmg-1-operations-management
+# Operations Management

-A collection of problem set solutions for NYU OPMG 1 Operations Management
+A collection of problem set solutions for the NYU OPMG 1 Operations Management course.